absolunet/nwayo/documentation/styles/configurations/mixins.md

 - Media queries

 ## Good practices
-- Order variables by type and or purpose
+- Order mixins by type and or purpose
 - It's a good idea to have a general component where you declare the general aesthetic of you site and map those variables into the component
 - Try to give significant name that describes what they are used for to the variables and not only one that describes what they are.
+- Mixins must end with the type of the output

 ##Toolbox